swisscom/hack-kafka-streams/README.md

 ## Description

-* Consumes log lines
+* Consumes Telegraf metrics
-* Dispatches log lines to topics based on mandate
+* Dispatches Telegraf metrics to topics based on mandate (rule is demo only)

 ## Team